sisiflorensia/design-for-non-designer/README.md

 # [I'M NOT A DESIGNER](https://sisiflorensia.github.io/iamnotadesigner/)

-This is non-profit page containing simple guides for developers to a create tasteful web design by themselves.
+This is a non-profit interactive page containing simple guides for developers to a create tasteful web design by themselves.
 Contact me if you want to contribute to this page or simply to give me a constructive feedback!

 ## User Flow (Placeholder)